Write a Forth in Haskell: Part 01

 push :: Integer -> Stack -> Stack

-push item stack = V.cons item stack
+push item stack = item : stack

 Its famous counterpart pop